davidtchiu/davidtchiu.github.io/teaching/cs261/lab8.melody/index.md

   ```

 #### Part IV: Create your own song
-Create a new file using a plain text editor (like Atom, or Notepad, or Sublime --- just not Word).
+Create a new file using a plain text editor (like [Google Doc](https://docs.google.com)).
 Put it in the same folder as all your other songs.
 For full credit, the file should be in the format described above and contain at least 10 notes.
 It should also be your own work (you may not just turn in one of our sample songs) but you do not have to compose a song yourself.
-You are welcome to make it be a song written by somebody else, such as a lullaby or nursery rhyme or song by your favorite band.
+You are welcome to make it be a song written by somebody else, such as a lullaby or nursery rhyme or song by your favorite artist.

 #### Grading